abdulrahman305/GPTFinancial/README.md

 3. Set up your budget by adding income and expense categories.
 4. Record your expenses and income to track your financial activity.
 5. Generate financial reports to analyze your spending and make informed decisions.
+6. Use the financial market analysis feature to get insights and a good outlook of the financial markets.

 ## Contributing
 We welcome contributions to GPTFinancial!
 To contribute, follow these steps: